sergejsha/autoplay/README.md

 }
 ```

-Call `./gradlew tasks` and you will see a new publishing task `publishApk<BuildVariant>` in the list.
+Execute `./gradlew tasks` and you will see a new publishing task `publishApk<BuildVariant>` in the list.
 Autoplay adds this task for each build variant of `release` type.
-For a project without custom build flavors configured, the task is called `publishApkRelease`.
+For a project without custom build flavors the task is named `publishApkRelease`.

 ## Publishing app bundle